ne1410s/Comanche/README.md

 This section provides guidance on how to discover and use  all of the functionality within any given Comanche CLI tool!

 ### Basic Commands
-Assuming the tool (.exe in Windows) is available within your context (i.e. in your current directory, or on your PATH), just typing the name of the assembly gets you started, by returning some basic info including the tool's published assembly version and a list of top-level modules, which it refers to as Sub Modules of the main tool.
+Assuming the tool (e.g. the .exe in Windows) is available within your context (i.e. in your current directory, or on your PATH), just typing the name of the assembly gets you started, by returning some basic info including the tool's published assembly version and a list of top-level modules, which it refers to as Sub Modules of the main tool.

 ### Route Validation
 Routing is the bit that maps your command text down to a particular method.
 This needs to run successfully in order for Comanche to move on to parameter validation and finally execution.
 If a route is not understood by Comanche, a message is written to stderr in angry red text, which should provide full clarity on the issue.